fabiospampinato/vscode-projects-plus/README.md

-  "projects.checkDirty": false, // Check projects' repositories for uncommitted changes "projects.checkPaths": false, // Check projects' paths existence "projects.filterDirty": false, // List only dirty projects "projects.group": "", // The active context group "projects.allGroupsName": "All Groups", // A setting for renaming the "All Groups" special group "projects.refreshDepth": 2, // Maximum depth to look at when refreshing
+  "projects.checkDirty": false, // Check projects' repositories for uncommitted changes "projects.checkPaths": false, // Check projects' paths existence "projects.filterDirty": false, // List only dirty projects "projects.filterRegex": false, // List only projects having a name matching this regex "projects.group": "", // The active context group "projects.allGroupsName": "All Groups", // A setting for renaming the "All Groups" special group "projects.refreshDepth": 2, // Maximum depth to look at when refreshing